Kamala Harris rallies in Philly and says Pennsylvania ‘will decide’ who becomes president

 That meant long breaks between acts, with the crowd passing the time swaying along to Stevie Wonder and Steve Winwood songs or entertaining itself with “E-A-G-L-E-S … Eagles!” chants.
 (You’re surprised?)

-Sara Grimaldi, 22, who was singing along to Taylor Swift’s “Cruel Summer,” said she backs Harris because “I am both a woman and queer and I will like to not wake up everyday wondering whether or not I’m going to keep having rights.”
-She said while she was ready to protest any Harris policies she found unacceptable, “The difference is that I rather be with her than with someone who won’t listen.”
+Sara Grimaldi, 22, who was singing along to Taylor Swift’s “Cruel Summer,” said she backs Harris because “I am both a woman and queer and I would like to not wake up everyday wondering whether or not I’m going to keep having rights.”
+She said while she was ready to protest any Harris policies she found unacceptable, “The difference is that I’d rather be with her than with someone who won’t listen.”

 Valerie Frank, a Democrat from Downingtown, brought her 6-year-old daughter Addison to the rally.
 Frank said she wanted her first grader to witness history as the little girl, wearing a purple tutu dress, twirled beside her.